Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 users will consistently revisit entries 31 and 47, while they may never revisit entry 25 after even a single new entry is added to the log.

+It is also frequently useful to refer to the **frontier** of the log.
+The frontier consists of the root node of a search, followed by the entries produced by repeatedly calling `right` until reaching the last entry of the log.
+Using the same example of a search where the log has 50 entries, the frontier would be
+entries: 31, 47, 49.

 ## Binary Ladder

-When executing searches on a Transparency Log, the implicit tree described in
+When executing searches, the implicit tree described in
 {{implicit-binary-search-tree}} is navigated according to a binary search.
 At each individual log entry, the binary search needs to determine whether it should move left or right.
-That is, it needs to determine, out of the set of label-version pairs stored in the prefix tree, whether the highest version of a label that's present at a given log entry is greater than, equal to, or less than a target version.
+That is, it needs to determine, out of the set of label-version pairs stored in the prefix tree, whether the highest version of a label that's present at a given log entry is greater than, equal to, or less than the target version.

 A **binary ladder** is a series of lookups in a single log entry's prefix tree that determines the highest version of a label that exists, and it proceeds as